ALWAYS avoid farting

 Thankfully the stereotype – stricken for hours in the bathroom riding the Porcelain Pony – didn’t happen to us.
 We were careful.
 Eating mostly in hotel restaurants, or a Wimpy in downtown Dehli.
-Julie and Graham are vegetarian.
+Julie and Graham, my travelling companions, are vegetarian.
 For convenience, I abstained from meat too.

 Julie leaned over slightly – the seated equivalent of a leg-lift.
-All social etiquette abandoned, she said ‘I’m going to fart’.
+All usual social etiquette long since abandoned, she said ‘I’m going to fart’.
 A risky endeavour for sure.

-The cheeky smile disappeared.
+The cheeky smile quickly disappeared.
 Puzzled shock turned to horror.
 Her South Wales lilt confirmed: ‘Oh no… I think I’ve shat myself’.
 Yes.
-It was a Code Brown.
+It was a Code Brown situation.

-She gripped the bottom of her culottes, forming a tight seal to prevent leakage.
-Then, trying not to draw attention, shuffled through the hotel lobby.
+Gripping the bottom of her culottes to prevent leakage, she stood up.
+Trying not to draw attention, she shuffled through the hotel lobby.
 Not easy when you’re bent over, crab-walking.
 Graeme and I trotted along behind supportively (giggling).

 Back in our room, drama over, Julie got cleaned up.
 Tongue-in-cheek, we lectured her.
-‘We’re in India Julie… farting is a no no… you just don’t risk it’.
+‘We’re in India Julie… farting is a no no… don’t risk it.
+Always avoid farting’.
 And so on.

 Author’s note: the author asked for permission from the main protagonist before sharing her story.
 She didn’t give a shit.